You are currently viewing 30 Useful Yosemite Tips for Visiting the Park

 washburn point, best 2-day yosemite itinerary, Yosemite National Park

 First-time visitors to Yosemite often want to visit the same highlights.
-Places like Yosemite Falls, Tunnel View, and Glacier Point are popular, which means these places can have crowds.
+Places like Yosemite Falls, Tunnel View, Half Dome, and Glacier Point are popular, which means these places can have crowds.
 The tips below are designed to help you navigate Yosemite and avoid some of the masses.

 13. Do have a plan or ideas of the places you want to visit.
-To help you figure out which Yosemite highlights you want to see and the order you should see them, check out my itinerary for two days in Yosemite Valley and a drive through the Tioga Pass
+To help you figure out which Yosemite highlights you want to see and the order you should see them, check out my itinerary for two days in Yosemite Valley and a drive through the Tioga Pass.

 14. Do hit the trails early to avoid crowds.
 In general, many people do not start hiking until after 9:00 am.
 If you get an early start, you might bypass some of the crowded parts of the trails.